ceph/ceph-container/README.md

 $ curl -s https://registry.hub.docker.com/v2/repositories/ceph/ceph/tags/?page_size=100 | jq '."results"[] .name'
 ```

-All tags for ceph/{daemon-base,daemon} can be found on the quay.io registry.
+All tags for ceph/base can be found on the quay.io registry.
-For the daemon-base tags [visit](https://quay.io/repository/ceph/daemon-base?tab=tags)
+For the base tags [visit](https://quay.io/repository/ceph/base?tab=tags)
-For the daemon tags [visit](https://quay.io/repository/ceph/daemon?tab=tags)
+For the daemon tags [visit](https://quay.io/repository/ceph/daemon?tab=tags) (LEGACY!)
 As an alternative you can still use the docker hub registry but without the most recent images.
-For the daemon-base tags [visit](https://hub.docker.com/r/ceph/daemon-base/tags/).
+For the base tags [visit](https://hub.docker.com/r/ceph/base/tags/).
 For the daemon tags [visit](https://hub.docker.com/r/ceph/daemon/tags/).
+(LEGACY!)

 Alternatively, you can run the following command (install jq first):